How to collect payment details online

 To create your payment details collection:

-- Select Collections from the left navigation and then New collection.
+- Select Collections from the left navigation.

 ,number